 A few people have blogged over the years how to disable certain config settings, however, there is an easier approach, adding a rule using Url Rewrite to cause a 404 anytime anyone tries to access the editor.
 That rule would look like this:

-The rule basically says, that any request to www.yoursite.com/episerver, or anything else after /episerver then returns a 404.
+The regex performs a match on any request to www.yoursite.com/episerver, or anything else after /episerver then returns a 404.

 Security wise this is good, as no one will be able to figure out if the site uses Episerver.
 As you can see by the rule, Also, the other benefit of this is that your continuous integration build process is similar as you'll need to transform a single variable.